ibm-cloud-docs/natural-language-understanding/custom-class.md

 Do not input any sensitive or personal information when you use the custom classification feature.
 The Beta release might not be compatible with legislation such as GDPR.
 For more information, see [Information security](/docs/natural-language-understanding?topic=natural-language-understanding-information-security).
 {: important}

-The custom classifications feature allows you to train a multi-label text classifier using your own labeled data.
+The custom classifications feature allows you to train a multi-label text classifier using your own labeled data in the Dallas location.
 Once trained, the model will be automatically deployed in NLU and available for analyze calls.

 ## Creating classifications model training data
 {: #create-classification-training-data}